alexeist/-Internet-Minimalism-Technology/README.md

 # -Internet-Minimalism-Technology
-The new era of Internet websites Open Sourse Transparent Development Standard.
-The standard without any noninformation,  hidden options.
+The new era of Computer's Net (Internet www. and more prefered Externet exnet.) is here!
+The free http-sites with Open Sourse Transparent Development Standard is ready.
+This standard is without any noninformation,  hidden options.
 Only usefull information content element could be placed on a host of website.
+This standart is good for publish the content in the relative slow computers in the Externet.
+We completed resourses for leave the internal computer's net of corp.
+ICANN  - www - Internet and go to the Free Open net - Externet.
 ----------------------------------------------
-The era of baroque on the Internet is coming to an end.
+The era of baroque in the computer's net www (internet owned by corp.
+ICANN) is coming to the end.
 Our world is now entering a new era of classic interaction between form and content of websites.
 The typical starting method for this is BMI internet minimalism technology.
 BMI is a web application development method that assigns a minimum value to a form and, on the contrary, assigns a maximum value to the content.
 Ideally, the entire website should be one index.php file.
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 Here we offer several types of index.php site files, according to the version plan below.